RealFill: Reference-Driven Generation for Authentic Image Completion: Experiments

-\textbf{Evaluation Dataset.} Existing benchmarks for reference-driven image completion~\cite{zhou2021transfill} primarily focus on inpainting small regions, and assume at most very minor changes between the reference and target images.
-To better evaluate our target use-case, we create our own dataset, \emph{RealBench}.
-RealBench consists of 33 scenes (23 outpainting and 10 inpainting), where each scene has a set of reference images $\mathcal{X}_{ref}$, a target image $I_{tgt}$ to fill, a binary mask $M_{tgt}$ indicating the missing region and the ground-truth result $I_{gt}$.
+\textbf{Evaluation Dataset}.
+Existing benchmarks for reference-based image completion~\cite{zhou2021transfill} primarily focus on inpainting small regions, and assume at most very minor changes between the reference and target images.
+To better evaluate our target use cases, we create our own dataset, \emph{RealBench}.
+It consists of 33 scenes (23 outpainting and 10 inpainting), where each scene has a set of reference images $\mathcal{X}_{ref}$, a target image $I_{tgt}$ to fill, a binary mask $M_{tgt}$ indicating the missing region, and the ground-truth result $I_{gt}$.
 The number of reference images in each scene varies from 1 to 5.
-The dataset contains diverse, challenging scenarios with significant variations between the reference and target images, such as changes in viewpoint, defocus blur, lighting, style and subject pose.
+The dataset contains diverse, challenging scenarios with significant variations between the reference and target images, such as changes in viewpoint, defocus blur, lighting, style, and subject pose.

-\textbf{Evaluation Metrics.} We use multiple metrics to evaluate the quality and fidelity of our model outputs.
-We compare the generated images with the ground-truth target image at multiple levels of image similarity, including PSNR, SSIM, and LPIPS~\cite{zhang2018perceptual} for low-level, DreamSim~\cite{fu2023dreamsim} for mid-level, and DINO~\cite{caron2021emerging} and CLIP~\cite{radford2021learning} for high-level.

-For low-level metrics, we only calculate a loss on the filled-in region, i.e., where $M_{tgt}$ is 1.
+\textbf{Evaluation Metrics}.
+We use multiple metrics to evaluate the quality and fidelity of our model outputs.
+We compare the generated images with the ground-truth target image at multiple levels of image similarity, including PSNR, SSIM, LPIPS~\cite{zhang2018perceptual} for low-level, DreamSim~\cite{fu2023dreamsim} for mid-level, and DINO~\cite{caron2021emerging}, CLIP~\cite{radford2021learning} for high-level.
+For low-level metrics, we only do calculation inside the filled-in region, i.e., where $M_{tgt}$ is 1.
 For high-level image similarity, we use the cosine distance between the full image embeddings from CLIP and DINO.
-For mid-level similarity, we use the full image embedding using DreamSim~\cite{fu2023dreamsim} which is designed to emphasize differences in image layouts, object poses, and semantic contents.
+DreamSim~\cite{fu2023dreamsim} is a mid-level similarity between two full images, emphasizing differences in image layouts, object poses, and semantic contents.